kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/proposal.md

 }

 type LLMServiceSpec struct {
-        // Defines the use cases in the set.
+        // Defines the distinct services.
-        // LLMServices can be in 2 priority classes, Critical and Noncritical.
+        // Model can be in 2 priority classes, Critical and Noncritical.
         // Priority class is implicitly set to Critical by specifying an Objective.
-        // Otherwise the LLMService is considered Noncritical.
+        // Otherwise the Model is considered Noncritical.
-        LLMServices   []ModelLLMServices
+        Models []Model
-        // Reference to the backend pools that the use cases registers to.
+        // Reference to the backend pools that the services registers to.
         PoolRef []corev1.ObjectReference
 }

-// LLMService defines the policies for routing the traffic of a use case, this includes performance objectives
+// Model defines the policies for routing the traffic of a use case, this includes performance objectives
-// and traffic splitting between different versions of the model. type ModelLLMServices struct {
+// and traffic splitting between different versions of the model. type Model struct {
         // The name of the model as the users set in the "model" parameter in the requests.
-        // The model name should be unique among the use cases that reference the same backend pool.
+        // The model name should be unique among the services that reference the same backend pool.
         // This is the parameter that will be used to match the request with.
 In the future, we may
         // allow to match on other request parameters.
 The other approach to support matching on
-        // on other request parameters is to use a different ModelName f HTTPFilter ModelName string
+        // on other request parameters is to use a different ModelName per HTTPFilter.
+        // Due to these properties.
+ModelNames must be unique across an LSP.
+        // ModelNames can be reserved without implementing an actual model in the pool.
+        // This can be done by specifying a target model and setting the weight to zero,
+        // an error will be returned specifying that no valid target model is found.
+        ModelName string
         // Optional
-        // Use cases with an objective have higher priority than use cases without.
+        // Use cases with an objective have higher priority than services without.
         // IMPORTANT: By specifying an objective, this places the LLMService in a higher priority class than LLMServices without a defined priority class.
         // In the face of resource-scarcity.
 Higher priority requests will be preserved, and lower priority class requests will be rejected.
         Objective *Objective
         // Optional.
 	      // Allow multiple versions of a model for traffic splitting.
 	      // If not specified, the target model name is defaulted to the modelName parameter.
+        // modelName is often in reference to a LoRA adapter.
-        TargetModels []common.TargetModel
+        TargetModels []TargetModel
 }